 The Electronic Fuel Injection system on your vehicle contains a self-diagnostic feature that will illuminate the malfunction indicator light (MIL) if it detects a problem.
+When this indicator is on,please contact your dealer for diagnosing.
+Your dealer has the EFI tool required to diagnose, repair and clear trouble codes.

-When this indicator flashes, please contact your dealer.
-In normal operation, the EFI indicator will be off.
+During normal operation, the EFI indicator will be off.